Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 United States Flag.
 Certificate, 2017

-Certificate: STATE OF LOUISIANA, This certifies that the United States Flag, Herewith Presented was flown at the Capitol of the State of Louisiana, 19 May 2017.
+Certificate: the STATE OF LOUISIANA, This certifies that the United States Flag, Herewith Presented was flown at the Capitol of the State of Louisiana, 19 May 2017.
 Donated by Honorable Fred Mills, Jr., State Senator, District 22.
 Presented to Dr. Charles W. Triche III, Dean of University Libraries.

 Mouton, George R. (1911- ).
 Letter, n.d.

 George R. Mouton was born in January 1911 in Lafayette, Louisiana.
-In 1954, he joined Southwestern Louisiana Institute (now University of Louisiana at Lafayette) as a police officer.
+In 1954, he joined Southwestern Louisiana Institute (now the University of Louisiana at Lafayette) as a police officer.
 This is a handwritten letter about Mouton.
 No date, no author.

 Yount-Lee Oil Company.
 Records, 1928